Symbol Distributions in Semantic Communications: A Source-Channel Equilibrium Perspective: Prior Work

-Recent theoretical studies have explored abstract frameworks such as semantic entropy or semantic capacity~\cite{niu2024mathematical, shao2024theory}.
+Recent theoretical studies have explored analysis frameworks such as semantic entropy or semantic capacity~\cite{niu2024mathematical, shao2024theory}.
 While conceptually valuable, these high-level frameworks do not address the specific engineering problem of modeling the physical-layer symbol distributions generated by a DeepJSCC encoder.
-The most closely related work leverage the information bottleneck (IB) principle or Variational Autoencoders (VAEs)~\cite{xie2023robust, feng2024variational}.
+The most closely related works leverage the information bottleneck (IB) principle or Variational Autoencoders (VAEs)~\cite{xie2023robust, feng2024variational}.
 For instance, \cite{xie2023robust} adopts an information-theoretic perspective leveraging symbol entropy.
-However, this approach inherently treats channel noise as part of the VAE's stochastic sampling mechanism (i.e., the reparameterization trick), focusing the analysis on the \emph{post-noise} symbols.
-In contrast, the specific distribution generated by the encoder \emph{before} noise addition, which reflects the encoder's inherent power allocation strategy, remains underexplored.
-Our paper addresses this gap by providing the first theoretical derivation and empirical validation for the shape of the pre-noise semantic symbol distribution.
+However, this approach inherently treats channel noise as part of the VAE's stochastic sampling mechanism, focusing the analysis on the post-noise symbols.
+The specific distribution generated by the encoder before noise addition, which reflects the encoder's inherent power allocation strategy, remains underexplored.
+Our paper addresses this gap by providing the first symbol distribution model and empirical validation for the shape of the pre-noise semantic symbol distribution.

+Recent vector quantized (VQ)-VAE-based regularization approaches are also related in motivation, since mutual-information or KL-based objectives can be interpreted as encouraging better utilization of a fixed communication interface.
+In particular, the mutual-information-regularized VQ-VAE framework in~\cite{chen2026precoding} discourages codeword collapse and promotes more uniform usage of a discrete codebook under a fixed feedback budget.
+This is closely related in spirit to our channel-utilization pressure.
+However, the modeling target is different: the cited work regularizes a discrete latent representation, whereas we study the continuous pre-noise transmitted symbol distribution itself and explain its shape through the balance between channel utilization and source-side description efficiency.